 DATE:

 SUBJECT:

-Monthly Drill Preparation (LOCKDOWN)
+Monthly Drill Preparation (Drill of Choice)

-Our monthly drill preparation will be held on March 5th at 3:00 PM with a second session at 3:30 PM.
-This month we will be covering LOCKDOWN.
-Each School Safety Specialist is expected to attend along with administrators assigned to oversee school safety.
-All other administrators are welcomed to attend as well.
+Our monthly drill preparation will be held on May 7th at 3:00 PM with a second session at 3:30 PM.
+This month, each school will conduct a drill of choice.
+Administrators may choose to conduct any one of the safety drills previously covered throughout the year.
+The training will be an overview of conducting drills and the use of SRP.
+Each School Safety Specialist is expected to attend, along with administrators assigned to oversee school safety.
+All other administrators are welcome to attend as well.
 The meeting is also open to any staff who may be interested.

-After each monthly training all school staff should be trained by the administrator over school safety and the School Safety Specialist.
+After each monthly training, all school staff should be trained by the administrator over school safety and the School Safety Specialist.
 After being trained each month, teachers should educate their students on each safety drill.
 Additionally, schools should communicate with their patrons regarding Standard Response Protocol(s) (SRP) and the drill being conducted each month.
 Videos, handouts, and other resources can be found at the link(s) below.

-Information regarding the LOCKDOWN response protocol can be found in the Jordan School District Safety Manual on pages 12-14.
-We will discuss how to implement and execute the drill.
-This will be an opportunity to ask questions and share ideas amongst the schools.
+Information regarding Standard Response Protocol and other emergency procedures can be found in the Jordan School District Safety Manual.
+This will be an opportunity to ask questions and share ideas among the schools.
+Consider your school’s identified deficiencies and needed areas of improvement when determining which drill to select.

-We will be holding this meeting over ZOOM so please join using this link.
+We will be holding this meeting over ZOOM, so please join using this link.

+DATE: